'A resume for future office': Virus tests a GOP governor - KVIA

 The White House sees her as someone trying to “push back against the grain,” said Charlie Kirk, a conservative activist and close Trump ally.
 “That’s hero status in the conservative movement.”

 But it’s also drawn criticism even from Republicans in her solidly red state, who say she’s been slow to lead the response and seems focused on climbing the political ladder.
-They worry, along with health experts, that the fallout from her decisions may have yet to be felt.
+They worry, along with health experts, that the fallout from her decisions hasn’t yet been felt.
 The state’s virus caseload isn’t expected to peak until June.

 “No governor has faced this enormous a test before, but this is the kind of challenge they will be judged on,” said Gail Gitcho, a Republican strategist and former communications director for the Republican Governors Association.
 For Noem’s national profile, Gitcho added, “it becomes her leadership resume for future office.”